 - Retrospectives - These occur at the end of each sprint on a project level, or at other milestones for any department or activity at CivicActions.
 It's a forum to talk about what is working, what isn't, and what we can improve.
 It's a safe space to discuss failure without blame and to reflect on successes and celebrate team members too.
 We also use retrospectives for annual reviews.

 - Balance Scores - At every meeting, we each report our "balance score" -- a number from 1 to 10 that represents how well you are recognizing and honoring your priorities in your personal, work, and spiritual life.
 Everyone knows about the struggle for "work-life balance," and this practice is our way of empowering people to honor theirs -- with the addition of spiritual/mental health as well.
 A high balance score doesn't necessarily mean everything is going perfectly in your life, but it means you are honoring the priorities you have set for yourself.
 By hearing the balance of other team members, we can remain attuned to who might need extra support, or who is thriving and might have capacity to serve as a resource for others.
+You can read more about balance scores in this blog post.

 Being a gender-diverse team means that not everyone's pronouns are immediately obvious, so it's important to find out.
 Taking the time to learn and use your teammates' personal pronouns correctly will help you communicate respectfully.